 However, be warned.
 If your company does not file tax returns through electronic means for two consecutive years, the IRS will send you a notification about its removal from the list of active e-file providers.

-Once this notification is sent, you have about two months (60 days) to respond.
-After that, you can reactivate your EFIN by just replying to the notification and following the instructions.
-However, if you fail to respond in time, you will need to submit a new application and start all over again.
+After receiving a removal notification, you have 60 days to respond.
+You can reactivate your EFIN by replying to the notification and following the instructions.
+If you fail to respond in time, you must submit a new application to start over.

-How many returns can I file without an EFIN?
+How many returns can you file without an efin?

-If taxpayers file more than 5 returns electronically, they must obtain an EFIN.
-To obtain an EFIN, the taxpayer must apply to the IRS and meet certain requirements.
-This is done to ensure proper accountability with among the tax preparers.
+Taxpayers who file more than 5 returns electronically must obtain an EFIN by applying to the IRS and meeting specific requirements.
+This ensures accountability among tax preparers.

-The IRS requires tax professionals to meet specific qualifications to obtain an EFIN, including passing a suitability check, complying with the IRS e-file requirements, and submitting fingerprints for a background check.
+The IRS requires tax professionals to pass a suitability check, comply with e-file requirements, and submit fingerprints for a background check to obtain an EFIN.

-Ultimately, individual taxpayers who file their returns electronically can do so without an EFIN.
-In addition, there is no limit to the number of electronic tax returns an individual taxpayer can file without an EFIN.
+Individual taxpayers can file electronic returns without an EFIN, and there is no limit to the number they can file without one.

-However, the IRS limits the number of returns that can be filed electronically from a single computer or IP address to 5.
-If a taxpayer needs to file more than 5 returns electronically, they must obtain an EFIN by meeting specific qualifications and submitting an application to the IRS.
+The IRS limits electronic filings to 5 returns from a single computer or IP address.
+Taxpayers filing more than 5 returns must obtain an EFIN by meeting qualifications and applying to the IRS.

 What software do tax preparers use?